-The PHA has the discretion to provide benefits to an individual based solely on the individual's statement or other corroborating evidence-i.e., without requiring formal documentation of abuse in accordance with 24 CFR 5.2007(b).
-HUD recommends documentation in a confidential manner when a verbal statement or other evidence is accepted.
+COC has the discretion to provide benefits to an individual based solely on the individual's statement or other corroborating evidence-i.e., without requiring formal documentation of abuse in accordance with 24 CFR 5.2007(b).
+HUD recommends documentation in a confidential manner when a verbal statement or other evidence is accepted.COC Policy

-If the PHA accepts an individual's statement or other corroborating evidence (as determined by the victim) of domestic violence, dating violence, sexual assault or stalking, the PHA will document acceptance of the statement or evidence in the individual's file.
+If COC accepts an individual's statement or other corroborating evidence (as determined by the victim) of domestic violence, dating violence, sexual assault or stalking, COC will document acceptance of the statement or evidence in the individual's file.